buxuku/video-subtitle-master/README_EN.md

 2. Hugging Face official source: https://huggingface.co/ggerganov/whisper.cpp/tree/main

+If you are using an Apple Silicon chip, you need to download the corresponding encoder.mlmodelc file.
 After downloading, you can import the model files into the application using the "Import Model" feature on the "Model Management" page.

+After downloading, you can import the model files into the application using the "Import Model" feature on the "Model Management" page.
+Or you can directly copy the model files to the model directory.

 Import steps:
 1. On the "Model Management" page, click the "Import Model" button.